 Unlike most other national racing series, the Caterham Seven Championship UK is pretty much out-of-the-box competition, meaning the season is included with the cost of the car, and there is no need for expensive testing and set ups.
 It’s all down to the skill of the driver.

 The car itself sees a 180bhp 2.0 Caterham Motorsport Tuned Engine paired with a six-speed sequential gearbox and bespoke racing chassis to produce an experience like no other on track.

 Small in stature but packing a real punch on-track, the Legends Cars Championship keeps those competing and watching on the edge-of-their-seats as they duke it out each year.

 Boasting a gutsy 125bhp Yamaha 1200cc motorcycle engine capable of speeds in excess of 120mph, the 5/8 scale replicas of pre-war 1930’s Fords, Chevys and Dodges are renowned for delivering high-octane thrills – often at three or four cars wide.

-Equal in performance and benefitting from grids in excess of 30 cars all-year round, Legends incorporates five to six races per weekend along with reverse grids to ensure the action is as competitive as possible.
+Equal in performance and benefitting from grids in excess of 30 cars all-year round, Legends incorporates multiple races over the course of a weekend with reverse grids incorporated to ensure that the action is as competitive as possible.

-After a handful of lean years, Britcar’s Dunlop Endurance Championship has returned to the forefront of British motorsport with the appetite for long distance racing greater than ever.
+The Britcar Trophy Championship is at the forefront of British motorsport with capacity grids underlining the fact that the appetite for long distance racing is greater than ever.

-Split into carefully controlled classes, our format ensures that all competitors can equally taste success, no matter their racing background or experience; be it a ‘gentleman driver’ or professional racer.
+Split into carefully controlled classes, the championship ensures that all competitors can equally taste success, no matter their racing background or experience; be it a ‘gentleman driver’ or professional racer.

 Open to 1600cc Caterham Roadsport cars, as originally raced in the Caterham Scholarship and Caterham Academy series, the championship boasts a multi-class system to allow for various engines to compete, all of which are in various states of tune too.